neha2114/mern/README.md

 # mern
- Welcome to the student-mentor scheduling app.
+ Welcome to MeetAMentor, where students can find and meet with industry professionals.